awsdocs/iam-user-guide/doc_source/id_roles_use_switch-role-console.md

-# Switching to a Role \(Console\)<a name="id_roles_use_switch-role-console"></a>
+# Switching to a role \(console\)<a name="id_roles_use_switch-role-console"></a>

 A *role* specifies a set of permissions that you can use to access AWS resources that you need\.
 In that sense, it is similar to a [user in AWS Identity and Access Management](https://docs.aws.amazon.com/IAM/latest/UserGuide/id.html) \(IAM\)\.
 When you sign in as a user, you get a specific set of permissions\.
 However, you don't sign in to a role, but once signed in you can switch to a role\.
 This temporarily sets aside your original user permissions and instead gives you the permissions assigned to the role\.
 The role can be in your own account or any other AWS account\.
-For more information about roles, their benefits, and how to create them, see [IAM Roles](id_roles.md), and [Creating IAM Roles](id_roles_create.md)\.
+For more information about roles, their benefits, and how to create them, see [IAM roles](id_roles.md), and [Creating IAM roles](id_roles_create.md)\.

 **Important**
 The permissions of your IAM user and any roles that you switch to are not cumulative\.
 Only one set of permissions is active at a time\.
 When you switch to a role, you temporarily give up your user permissions and work with the permissions that are assigned to the role\.
 When you exit the role, your user permissions are automatically restored\.

 When you switch roles in the AWS Management Console, the console always uses your original credentials to authorize the switch\.
 This applies whether you sign in as an IAM user, as a SAML\-federated role, or as a web\-identity federated role\.
 For example, if you switch to RoleA, IAM uses your original user or federated role credentials to determine whether you are allowed to assume RoleA\.
 If you then switch to RoleB *while you are using RoleA*, AWS still uses your **original** user or federated role credentials to authorize the switch, not the credentials for RoleA\.

-## Things to Know about Switching Roles in the Console<a name="id_roles_iam_user-switch-role-console-things-to-know"></a>
+## Things to know about switching roles in the console<a name="id_roles_iam_user-switch-role-console-things-to-know"></a>

 This section provides additional information about using the IAM console to switch to a role\.